rust-lang/reference/src/behavior-considered-undefined.md

 ## Behavior considered undefined

-The following is a list of behavior which is forbidden in all Rust code, including within `unsafe` blocks and `unsafe` functions.
-Type checking provides the guarantee that these issues are never caused by safe code.
+Rust code, including within `unsafe` blocks and `unsafe` functions is incorrect if it exhibits any of the behaviors in the following list.
+It is the programmer's responsibility when writing `unsafe` code that it is not possible to let `safe` code exhibit these behaviors.

 * Data races.
 * Dereferencing a null or dangling raw pointer.